Getting Started for Merchants

 Order Desk is an order management app that can be customized to support your unique workflow.

-With nearly 200 integrations to connect to, you can link your shopping carts, fulfillment services, printers, shipping apps and more to Order Desk so all of your orders can be managed from this one convenient place.
+With over 250 integrations to connect to, you can link your shopping carts, fulfillment services, printers, shipping apps and more to Order Desk so all of your orders can be managed from this one convenient place.

 Set up your Order Desk store to handle, edit, split and move orders exactly how you need them processed.
 Keep track of your inventory, send tracking updates back to your shopping carts, send out custom email notifications and create your own customized documents such as receipts, invoices and packing slips.